Want to learn about the differences between Agile vs Scrum?

-The extra freedom helps team members take decisions quickly and change direction within the scope of the broader goals.
-Without this independence, projects would get stalled all the time!
+The extra freedom helps team members take decisions quickly and change direction within the scope of the broader development goals.
+Without this independence, your entire project would get stalled all the time!

-But when it comes to Agile vs Scrum, which projects are they best suited to?
+When it comes to Agile vs Scrum, which projects are they best suited to?

 Here’s a breakdown:

-You should choose Agile methodology if:
+You should choose the Agile methodology if: